cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 ![Cloudentity create oauth oidc application](create-app.png)

 Now, let's add a redirect URL for this application.
 As per OAuth specification, once the interaction with an authentication system is complete, this is the URL to which the OAuth/OIDC provider, in this case Cloudentity platform will responding with the authorization code.
-So basically the React application should be able to handle this incoming authorization code(which in this case will be handled by the cloudentity/auth library) and process it further.
+So basically the React application should be able to handle this incoming authorization code (which in this case will be handled by the cloudentity/auth library) and process it further.
 By default, since this app runs at `http://localhost:3000` but in case you have hosted this app somewhere else, then add that URL in here.

 ![Cloudentity create oauth oidc redirect uri](redirect-url.png)

-Now we have completed registering the OAuth client application in Cloudentity authorization platform.
-Let's look at some of the highlighted fields in below diagram for solidfying our understanding
+Now we have completed registering the OAuth client application in the Cloudentity authorization platform.
+Let's look at some of the highlighted fields in below diagram for solidifying our understanding:

 ![Cloudentity create oauth oidc redirect uri](configured-app.png)

-** Trusted app - This should be turned off as this is a single page app that is completely run in an end user browser/device ** grant type - indicated that we are using the recommended `authorization code ` grant flow ** response type - indicates that we need id token back in response ** client id - identifier of the client application
+* Trusted app - This should be turned off as this is a single page app that is completely run in an end user browser/device
+* grant type - indicated that we are using the recommended `authorization code ` grant flow
+* response type - indicates that we need id token back in response
+* client id - identifier of the client application
-** redirect uri - URL to which the Cloudentity platform will send back the `authorization code` if authorized successfully, if not error response will be returned
+* redirect uri - URL to which the Cloudentity platform will send back the `authorization code` if authorized successfully, if not error response will be returned
-** scope - set of scopes that is required for OIDC flow, we do require `openid` scope to retrieve the subject identifier
+* scope - set of scopes that is required for OIDC flow, we do require `openid` scope to retrieve the subject identifier

-More a more detailed guide, [checkout our product guide articles](https://docs.authorization.cloudentity.com/guides/developer/protect/application/create_app/) but above setup should be enough to get you going.
+More a more detailed guide, [checkout our product guide articles](https://docs.authorization.cloudentity.com/guides/developer/protect/application/create_app/) but the above setup should be enough to get you going.

 #### Configuring the React app with OIDC provider

-As we pointed our earlier, we will use the Cloudentity Auth library to wrap the entire handling of the OAuth handshake flows that includes pkce code generation, authorize call, exchange code for tokens etc. So let's configure the Cloudentity Auth library in our app with the registered client data.
+As we pointed our earlier, we will use the Cloudentity Auth library to wrap the entire handling of the OAuth handshake flows that includes PKCE code generation, authorize call, exchange code for tokens etc. So let's configure the Cloudentity Auth library in our app with the registered client data.

 To set up the configuration for the library